 - i.
 Explain why they are the most suitable for the work - ii.
 Articulate understanding of Biodiversity in general, and in the context of Botswana. - iii.
 Provide a brief methodology on how they will approach and conduct the work, individually and as part of a team, potential sources of information. - b.
 Offeror's letter to the UNDP confirming interest and availability for the contract assignment - c.
-All-inclusive financial proposal.
-Please provide a break-down - d.
-Personal CV including past experience in similar projects and at least 3 references
+All-inclusive financial proposal (daily rate) proposal - d.
+Personal CV including past experience in similar projects and at least 3 referees (CONTACTS)